 Your professional procurement-related work experience can be in a public, private or not-for-profit setting or in the service of a public entity.
 For example, it can be as an owner’s project manager, clerk of the works, architect, or procurement consultant.
 It must be a job that involves procurement-related tasks.

-There are two ways to apply and pay the $100 application processing fee.
-We prefer that you use this form to submit your application, including uploading the notarized CORI form (with a copy of your valid government-issued photo identification), and that you pay the fee online.
+Use this form to submit your application, including uploading the notarized CORI form (with a copy of your valid government-issued photo identification).
 If you are renewing your designation, you must also submit supporting documentation for any of the required 11 credits not obtained through the MCPPO program.

 Appeals of application denials or any other application-related matters may be made to the MCPPO Program Administrator at MA-IGO-TRAINING@mass.gov.
 Appeals made after 90 days of a denial or other adverse action will be addressed solely at the discretion of the Program Administrator.